Lurppis/node-websocket-chat/README.md

 ## Description

 > Node-socket.io chat application.
-> A program that allow browser to connect to server and send message to other users.
+> A program that allow client to connect to server and send message to other users in real-time.

 ## Code Samples